Yingning7/CASA0003/README.md

 3. Start the streamlit web-based application server locally `streamlit run Home.py`

 4. Navigate to http://localhost:8501/ in your browser.
-This project was tested on Google Chrome.
+This project was tested on Google Chrome